 “Close enough” scheduling

 Without granular clinical terms, a surgery requiring four hours to perform may be documented with a “close enough” code that only blocks off the operating room for two hours.
 This error can quickly compound when you consider the hundreds of surgeons performing thousands of cases every year.
 An updated surgical dictionary is critical to making block time work – don’t settle for “good enough” or “close enough”.

 Preference card management

 Preference cards are lists of the specific tools, supplies, and equipment that each individual surgeon prefers to use for a particular type of surgical case.
 Duplicative or missing terms in a surgical dictionary can lead to incorrect or outdated preference card information.
 And since preference cards are employed to set up the OR for success, any inaccuracies can add to frustration and delays when surgeons don’t have the tools they need.

 Poor procedure time averaging

-To create an efficient surgical schedule, providers need accurate surgical dictionaries that support the ability to document how long surgeries take – presently and over time.
+To support the creation an efficient surgical schedule, providers need accurate surgical dictionaries that support the ability to document how long surgeries take – presently and over time.
 If schedules are developed with administrative codes that incorrectly reflect procedure types, times, and needs, the schedule is ineffective and can cause ongoing workflow challenges.

-For the antidote to these side effects, watch our on-demand webinar, Why the health of surgical dictionaries matters
+For more on the impact of terminology on operating room efficiency, watch our on-demand webinar, Why the health of surgical dictionaries matters.

 CPT is a registered trademark of the American Medical Association.
 All rights reserved.